Kidney Stones Treatment in Milwaukee, WI

 After properly diagnosing the kidney stone, your physician will determine a treatment plan based on the size of your kidney stone what it is made of.
 Smaller stones usually pass through the urinary tract without treatment.
 Treatment options for larger stones can include:

 - Shock wave lithotripsy. a machine called a lithotripter is used to crush the kidney stone.

 - Ureteroscopy.
 A ureteroscope, which is a long, tube-like instrument, is used to find the stone with a small basket or used to break up the stone with a laser.

 - Percutaneous nephrolithotomy.
 A procedure that uses a thin viewing instrument to locate and remove the stone.

 Preventing kidney stones depends greatly on the reason the stone is forming.
 However, focusing on your diet is the first step in preventing any kind of stone from forming.
 Reducing sodium intake, limiting animal protein, avoiding foods high in oxalate and getting enough calcium are all important in the prevention of kidney stones.

 In addition to altering your diet, some health care providers may also prescribe certain medications depending on the type of stone.

-For more information on diagnosing and preventing kidney stones, call Metropolitan Urology Group, serving Wauwatosa, WI at (414) 476-0430.
+For more information on diagnosing and preventing kidney stones, contact the urologists at Metropolitan Urology Group.
+To schedule an appointment, please call our urology clinic in Franklin & Wauwatosa, WI at (414) 476-0430.